 Rea Kavanagh – General Manager

-Andraea is a theatre creator and producer, specializing in devised theatre and interdisciplinary collaboration.
+Andraea (she/her) is a theatre creator and producer, specializing in devised theatre and interdisciplinary collaboration.
 Her relationship with TPM flourished when her company, One Trunk Theatre, was in residence for a period of two years, during which she co-created (together with Gwendolyn Collins and Claire Thérèse) and directed I Dream of Diesel, which premiered as part of TPM’s 25th Anniversary Season.
 Over the past 5 years she has worked in collaboration with the company as a director (Patrick Friesen’s A Short History of Crazy Bone), producer and collaborator (The 2018 and 2021 Chautauquas), friend and staff member.